robinagandhi/CYBR4360-8366/firewall-concepts.md

 **Puzzle 1:** Rule 1 matches SSH packets first and DROPs them.
 Rule 2 is never reached.
 SSH is blocked.
 Swapping them makes SSH accessible, since ACCEPT fires first.

 **Puzzle 2:** Rule 1 matches *every* packet immediately.
-Rules 2 and 3 are dead code — never evaluated.
+Rules 2 and 3 are dead code, never evaluated.
 All traffic is accepted.
 The entire ruleset is effectively useless with a blanket ACCEPT at position 1.

 **Puzzle 3:** Two things are broken:
-- `apt-get update` fails — the *response packets* from the Ubuntu mirror arrive as new connections on ephemeral ports, not port 80.
+- `apt-get update` fails, the *response packets* from the Ubuntu mirror arrive as new connections on ephemeral ports, not port 80.
 Without an `ESTABLISHED,RELATED` rule, the response packets hit the DROP default policy on the INPUT chain.
-- ICMP is not permitted — pings fail.
+- ICMP is not permitted, pings fail.
-The missing rule is: `ACCEPT all ctstate ESTABLISHED,RELATED` — this allows return traffic for connections your machine initiated.
+The missing rule is: `ACCEPT all ctstate ESTABLISHED,RELATED`, this allows return traffic for connections your machine initiated.

 **Puzzle 4:** This ruleset is functional and well-structured.
 It allows:
 - Web traffic (80, 443)